Gear up for Spring with New Geez Merch

 Earlier this year, we invited you to dream with us in creating a new t-shirt design for Geez through Art on Our Sleeves.
 The concepts were selected, finalized and perfected, and are now ready to pre-order.
 You can rest assured that all t-shirts are union-made using organic cotton.

 Pre-order your t-shirts by April 30 to ensure your size.
 And have no fear, the pins are one size fits all.
-Pre-orders will be mailed in May.
+Pre-orders will be mailed in the summer.

 Compost Geez Shirt